Skip to content

 How it works

-Through PEP you can register for any credit or non-credit course you meet the prerequisites for, earning college credits or working toward a certificate/credential.
+PEP lets you register for any course you have the prerequisites for.
+Choose credit courses that earn college credits, or continuing education courses that lead to a certificate.
 Classes are held online or at one of CCBC's six locations.

 Get started